José Gaspar Rodríguez de Francia: Education

 Francia abolished higher education on the grounds that it was the nation's financial priority to fund the army and that private study could be freely conducted in his library.
 Francia closed the country's only religious seminary in 1822, mainly because of the bishop's mental illness but also because of his purge of the power of the Church.
 Nevertheless, he made state education compulsory for all males in 1828, but he neither helped nor hindered private schools.
 However, illiteracy decreased, and the pupil-teacher ratio grew, with one teacher to 36 pupils by 1825, according to Richard Alan White.
 In 1836, Francia opened Paraguay's first public library, which was stocked with books confiscated from his opponents.
 Books were one of the few duty-free items, munitions being another.

 Agriculture

 In October 1820, a plague of locusts destroyed most of the crops.
 Francia ordered a second harvest planted.
 It proved abundant and so from then on, Paraguay's farmers planted two crops a year.
 Throughout the decade, Francia nationalised half the land in four stages.
 He started by confiscating the lands of traitors and continued with clerics (1823), squatters (1825) and finally unused land (1828).
 The land was run directly by soldiers to make their own supplies, or it was leased to the peasants.
 By 1825, Paraguay was self-sufficient in sugarcane, and wheat was introduced.
-At the end of his life, Francia ruthlessly confined all cattle at Ytapua to stop a plague spreading from Argentina until it died out.
+At the end of his life, Francia ruthlessly confined all cattle at Itapúa to stop a plague spreading from Argentina until it died out.